fluidself/fluidself.org/_books/psychology/thinking-fast-and-slow.md

 When forecasting the outcomes of risky projects, executives too easily fall victim to the **planning fallacy**.
 In its grip, they make decisions based on delusional optimism rather than on a rational weighting of gains, losses, and probabilities.
 They overestimate benefits and underestimate costs.
 They spin scenarios of success while overlooking the potential for mistakes and miscalculations.

 Overconfidence is another manifestation of WYSIATI: when we estimate a quantity, we rely on information that comes to mind and construct a coherent story in which the estimate makes sense.
-Allowing for the information that does not come to mind--perhaps because one never knew it--is impossible.
+Allowing for the information that does not come to mind—perhaps because one never knew it—is impossible.

-An unbiased appreciation of uncertainty is a cornerstone of rationality--but it is not what people and organizations want.
+An unbiased appreciation of uncertainty is a cornerstone of rationality—but it is not what people and organizations want.
 Extreme uncertainty is paralyzing under dangerous circumstances, and the admission that one is merely guessing is especially unacceptable when the stakes are high.
 Acting on pretended knowledge is often the preferred solution.

 **Theory-induced blindness**: once you have accepted a theory and used it as a tool in your thinking, it is extraordinarily difficult to notice its flaws.
 If you come upon an observation that does not seem to fit the model, you assume that there must be a perfectly good explanation that you are somehow missing.
 You give the theory the benefit of the doubt, trusting the community of experts who have accepted it.